francosorbello/donde-mueren-los-peces-v-2/level_system/levels/README.md

 ## 6. Running the game

-We can see the room ingame by opening the Command Palette with **Ctrl+Shift+a** and executing "Run Current Level".
+We can see the room ingame by opening the Command Palette with **Ctrl+Shift+p** and executing "Run Current Level".

 > Running the scene itself is not recommended, as the scene doesnt match the game resolution, and most systems wont be available, which may lead to errors.

+> Notice that the player spawns on the position of [PlayerSpawnPoint](#PlayerSpawnPoint)